 Chat: Upload through a private chat message in our online community

 Mail: PO Box 1090, Mount Jackson, VA 22842

 Requirements for Prior Approval

-You can test out on the Certified Medical Billing Specialist® or Certified Patient Service Professional™ examinations by taking the exam.
+You can test out on the Certified Medical Billing Specialist®, Certified Hospice Billing Specialist™, or Certified Patient Service Professional™ examinations by taking the exam.
 MAB's exam are online but must be proctored.
-Reach out to one of our proctor locations or contact MAB directly to schedule an exam.
+Contact MAB directly to schedule an exam.
 For the CMBS™ exam, students are responsible for providing their own coding manuals.

 There is no refund on exam purchase, and all exams must be taken within 90 days of purchase.

 Copyright © 2023 Medical Association of Billers - All Rights Reserved.